As a blogger and creative entrepreneur, it’s normal to keep investing or upgrading the tools and resources you use for your blog.

 Let me give you an example to clarify this.

 When you sign up for a plan with SiteGround, they have special prices.

-What I didn’t know was that I could lock in this discount of $3.95/month for THREE years.
+What I didn’t know was that I could lock in a discount for more than a year.

 So after the first year of my plan, I was automatically charged $11.95/month.

 If I had chosen to pay for three years when I signed up for the plan then I would have saved so much more!

 Another way you can save money is when you are strategic about the timing of your investment.

 Does the company you want to purchase from usually have seasonal sales or annual discounts?

 Does a product have a pre-order price?

 For example, I know that some organisations discount their products during holidays and at the end of the season.